jsteenbeeke/www.tysanclan.com/charter.md

 The current Herald is: **Prospero**

 ## 5.4 Website Administrators
-A Website Administrator is defined as any member of Tysan who can directly access the database running the website, as well as any member with write access to the source code repository.
+A Website Administrator is defined as any member of Disco who can directly access the database running the website, as well as any member with write access to the source code repository.
 Website Administrators are subject to the following limitations and privileges:

    1. Website Administrators may create new features for this website at their own disgression, provided these features do not violate the charter or any regulations, and provided that features of broad enough scope will be submitted for Charter inclusion (with the understanding that if there is any doubt regarding the scope, it will be submitted)
    2. Website Administrators may not use their position for personal gain, revenge, or other actions that would by any reasonable moral standard be considered petty